StevenYang23/FlagRaisingGame/README.md

 # FlagRaisingGame

 ## About:
 Raise the flag using beta brain waves.
 The more you concentrates, the higher the flag goes.
+Need to use muselsl to stream first.

 ## Screenshot: ![](https://github.com/StevenYang23/FlagRaisingGame/blob/main/screenshot.png)